-Fuehr noted a low price tag is a big tell that you're not getting Kobe, saying, "Also, if you aren't spending several hundred dollars for that steak, you're definitely not getting Kobe beef."
+Fuehr also noted a low price tag is a big tell that you're not getting high-end meat or Kobe, saying, "If you aren't spending several hundred dollars for that steak, you're definitely not getting Kobe beef."

 Restaurant owner and MyBartender founder Paul Kushner says to watch out for those deceptive sweet sauces.
 "The biggest one is teriyaki sauce.
 While other menu items may be okay or even great, if a non-Japanese menu has a steak covered in a sweet teriyaki sauce I'd get skeptical.
 Typically, this option is reserved for less flavorful meats and for steaks that need to hide behind overcooking.
 Either the meat isn't aged enough or the cut is subpar."

 While teriyaki or other sweet sauces are tasty, Kushner says, "The flavorful sauce covers a multitude of sins, and can be a great way to 'use up' a steak that didn't quite make the cut for a sauceless option."

 While a double meat meal sounds amazing, the flavorful fat of the bacon can be used to cover up a mediocre cut.
 And it's tough to cook both evenly, Kushner explains, saying, "The same rule applies to bacon-wrapped cuts!
 A great filet mignon doesn't need bacon on it, and the bacon will be underdone if you eat your steak rare."

 While many love this raw beef dish, it's not for everyone and Jessica Randhawa, the head chef, recipe creator, photographer, and writer behind The Forked Spoon, isn't a fan.